 The directors are responsible for the other information.
-The other information comprises the Corporate information, Report of the Directors, Corporate Governance, Financial highlights, Board of Directors, Shareholding structure, Macro-economic environment and Corporate Social Responsibility but does not include the financial statements and our auditor's report thereon.
+The other information comprises the Corporate's information, Report of the Directors, Corporate Governance, Financial highlights, Board of Directors, Shareholding structure, Macro-economic environment and Corporate Social Responsibility but does not include the financial statements and our auditor's report thereon.

-Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.
+Our opinion on the financial statements does not cover the other information and we do not and will not express an audit opinion or any form of assurance conclusion thereon.

 In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
 If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.